StefanEcon/Blog-building/_posts/2023-02-07-Dummy-Variable-in-R.md

 ---
-title: "How to add dummy variable in R?"
+Title: "How to add dummy variable in R?"
 date: 2023-02-07
 ---